AnkitRngt/Sports-Analytics--Football/README.md

 # Sports Analytics: Football
- Algorithm to select best players in Football through Python
+ Algorithm to select best players in Football using Python